xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 it's not declared in the main program.
 All variables declared within the interface section of a unit are global, but they're hidden from prying eyes; to that extent, we get a modicum of information hiding.
-Of course, if we were writing in an object- oriented fashion, we should not allow outside modules to access the units internal variables.
+Of course, if we were writing in an object-oriented fashion, we should not allow outside modules to access the units internal variables.
 But, although Turbo units have a lot in common with objects, we're not doing object-oriented design or code here, so our use of Look is appropriate.